valheimPlus/ValheimPlus/README.md

 The Config files name is supposed to be "valheim_multipliers.cfg" it needs to be placed in "BepInEx\config"

+(The name will be adjusted in the future)

 You will also need to place the "INIFileParser.dll" into the "BepInEx\plugins" folder

 (If the project does not properly show the dependency on the ini parser, this is the library i used : https://github.com/rickyah/ini-parser)